IKOSTYUK/ikostyuk.github.io/_posts/2018-03-16-MTA-Analysis.md

 <img src="/img/mta/AtlBDNQR.png" height="100%" width="100%" class="inline"/>
 <img src="/img/mta/Atlantic2345.png" height="100%" width="100%" class="inline"/>

-Ultimately, the stations in the middle of all the new developments have seen an increase in station traffic
+Ultimately, the stations in the middle of all the new developments have seen an increase in station traffic.
 <img src="/img/mta/Capture.JPG" height="100%" width="100%" class="inline"/>

-Further analysis on surrounding stations and the overall % change in traffic throughout the MTA system would help shed more light on the magniture of the increase, in comparison to a benchmark.
+Further analysis on surrounding stations and the overall % change in traffic throughout the MTA system would help shed more light on the magnitude of the increase, in comparison to a benchmark.